oroinc/documentation/user/back-office/reports-segments/filters.rst

 2. Determine if the condition should be valid for the records where the field has or has not been changed.

    .. image:: /user/img/reports/filters_13.png
+      :alt: Creating a filter condition using the Data Audit option

 3. Select the date when the changes have/have not been applied.

 For example, we will select only the records, for which Job Title value has been changed since June 1, 2019.

 .. image:: /user/img/reports/filters_14.png
+   :alt: Creating a filter condition for job titles that have been changed since June 1, 2019

 .. note::